jgoulah/last-lecture/pres.md

 # #push

-^ push was a thing but no topic or coordination, sometimes not even talking, just triggering pushes, mostly bot chatter
+^ push was a thing but only bots, the conversation was all in #hardware

+^ we didn't move to using push for talking to each other, or using the topic or pushbot until later

 ---